NayMyatMin/CS427_SMU/README.md

    cd CS427-SMU
    ```

-2. Follow the instructions provided in each exercise directory to complete the tasks.
+2. Follow the instructions provided in each exercise directory or the Colab notebook to complete the tasks.

 ---